MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase6.md

 The following questions may help guide discussions and reveal configurations you may want to add to your app:

-* What features does your app offer today?
+- What features does your app offer today?
-  * Is there value in disabling any of these features while under management?
+  - Is there value in disabling any of these features while under management?
-  * Is there value in changing any of these features while under management?
+  - Is there value in changing any of these features while under management?
-* How is your app used under management today?
+- How is your app used under management today?
-  * Are there any options that admins could pre-configure on behalf of their users?
+  - Are there any options that admins could pre-configure on behalf of their users?
-  * Are there any actions that admins or end users take, exclusive to managed scenarios?
+  - Are there any actions that admins or end users take, exclusive to managed scenarios?
-  * Have your managed users requested features that might not be appropriate for your entire user population?
+  - Have your managed users requested features that might not be appropriate for your entire user population?

-For every configuration you decide to add to your app, you will need to define 3 items:
+For every configuration you decide to add to your app, you'll need to define three items:

-* **Key** - this string uniquely identifies this setting from other settings.
+- **Key*- - this string uniquely identifies this setting from other settings.
 It should be human-readable, as it will be configured by administrators.
-* **Type** - what data type is this setting?
+- **Type*- - what data type is this setting?
 Is it a string, boolean, integer, array, etc.?
-* **Conflict resolution strategy** - how will your app respond if administrators configure multiple values for the same key?
+- **Conflict resolution strategy*- - how will your app respond if administrators configure multiple values for the same key?
 In the aforementioned browser example, a bookmark list may combine all values, while a setting to disable incognito may choose to disable if any of the conflicting values is "true".

 ### Should my app support configuration for Managed Devices or Managed Apps?